-As part of this item, the committee will hear a presentation from SACOG's consultant, Urban Design 4 Health (UD4H).
+As part of this item, both the Land Use and Natural Resources and Transportation Committees received a presentation from SACOG's consultant, Urban Design 4 Health (UD4H).
+The powerpoint presentation is provided as an attachment to this item.
 UD4H works with national, state, regional, and local governmental agencies to address the health impacts of alternative approaches to transportation investments, land development, and urban design.
 With the help of UD4H, SACOG is hoping to connect the dots between the land use and transportation decisions we make in the Blueprint and key public health outcomes (e.g., physical activity, chronic disease prevalence, injuries and fatalities, pollution exposure, and healthcare costs).
-UD4H will discuss the growing research consensus around how built environments that facilitate shorter vehicle trips, active modes, and transit, tend to have lower rates of obesity, heart disease, and critically, cost of illness related to these metrics.
-They will then discuss what the early results of their analysis have been to evaluate the public health implications of the Blueprint pathways.
+At committees, UD4H discussed the growing research consensus around how built environments that facilitate shorter vehicle trips, active modes, and transit, tend to have lower rates of obesity, heart disease, and critically, cost of illness related to these metrics.
+They also discussed what the early results of their analysis have been to evaluate the public health implications of the Blueprint pathways.